syakirharis25/workers/README.md

 * There are at least 110 species of citrus on planet Earth to choose from for the workers, to make sure they are always in a good health every weekend to do their daily works.
 Every week make sure to check their teeth and tongue, give them at least 1 citrus if found anything strange on their teeth and tongue, and give them rest of at least 24 hours, 1 full day off, to give them enough time for health recovery.

 Make sure to count everything is enough for every worker, make use of the unit of measurement and commodity used for the mission, always make calculation on the differences of the supply, take notes of anything happening in the supply chain.
-Plot a simple weekly graph about it to read what is happening to it.
+Plot a simple weekly graph and do simple statistics about it to read what is happening to it.

 EVERY FULL MOON
 ---
 Every time I see a full moon appears on the sky, every single worker must receive at least 1 gantang Negeri of rice, which is equals to 2.751 kg of rice following the rules in my own mother tongue language "ada padi semua kerja jadi, ada beras semua kerja deras", and every leap year on Gregorian Calendar, on every 29 February, which happens only every 4 years on this earth, every century of workers which is equals to 10 contubernium with a total of 80 men commanded by a centurion, a total of 81 workers, must receive at least a 4 year old healthy cow following the standard of Etruscan Emilia-Romagna, which means every cow must be a weight of at least 1,000 kg for each century of workers.

 Make sure to count everything is enough for every worker, make use of the unit of measurement and commodity used for the mission, always make calculation on the differences of the supply, take notes of anything happening in the supply chain.
-Gather all the weekly graph and make a comparison to better understand what is happening with the workers.
+Gather all the weekly graph, weekly statistics and make a comparison to better understand what is happening with the workers.
 Call for a general meeting with the workers who already reached the level of centurion to reorganize the strategy, tactic and plan for all the workers under their command.

 EVERY 13 MONTHS
 ---